tobias-weiss-ai-xr/opendesk-edu/docs/baseline-requirements.md

 - Operator: processes & product (service)
 - Customer: processes.

 As a supplier of an openDesk component, you will focus on the "Supplier" requirements, while the outcome (your product) must enable the Provider to fulfill the requirements that lay with its responsibility for the openDesk platform.
 Operators use openDesk to provide a service, therefore the openDesk platform must enable an Operator to fulfill the related requirements.
-Finally, the service must enable the customer to align with the scope of the IT Grundschutz catalog.
+Finally, the service must enable the customer to align with the scope of the IT-Grundschutz catalog.
 So it will happen that a requirement from e.g. the customer level needs a specific capability by the product (Supplier's responsibility), a defined core configuration from the platform (Provider's responsibility), or a certain service setup from the Operator.

 We are aware that IT-Grundschutz is a complex topic and are working towards a streamlined process to reduce overhead as much as possible and ensure to maximize the use of synergies.